CyCelsLab/bacterialsizeScaling/README.md

 2. Curve Fitting Toolbox
 3. Partial Differential Equation Toolbox

+### REFERENCE:
-In case this code is used in any settings please refer to our paper that corresponds to this:
+In case this code is used in any settings please refer to our paper that corresponds to this
-Tanvi Kale, Dhruv Khatri and Chaitanya A Athale (2023) Allometry of Escherichia coli surface area with volume: effect of size variability, filamentation and division dynamics.
+# Tanvi Kale, Dhruv Khatri and Chaitanya A Athale (2023) Allometry of Escherichia coli surface area with volume: effect of size variability, filamentation and division dynamics.
 Phys.
 Biol.
 20 046007.
 DOI:10.1088/1478-3975/acdcda